 Many disorders can simulate rheumatoid arthritis:

 Infectious causes such as hepatitis C Hepatitis C, Chronic Hepatitis C is a common cause of chronic hepatitis.
 It is often asymptomatic until manifestations of chronic liver disease occur.
-Diagnosis is confirmed by finding positive anti-HCV and positive... read more , parvovirus B19 Erythema Infectiosum Erythema infectiosum, acute infection with parvovirus B19, causes mild constitutional symptoms and a blotchy or maculopapular rash beginning on the cheeks and spreading primarily to exposed... read more , alpha virus, Lyme disease Lyme Disease Lyme disease is a tick-transmitted infection caused by the spirochete Borrelia species.
+Diagnosis is confirmed by finding positive anti-HCV and positive... read more , parvovirus B19 Erythema Infectiosum (Parvovirus B19 Infection) Erythema infectiosum is caused by acute infection with human parvovirus B19.
+In children, it causes mild constitutional symptoms and a blotchy or maculopapular rash beginning on the cheeks and... read more , alpha virus, Lyme disease Lyme Disease Lyme disease is a tick-transmitted infection caused by the spirochete Borrelia species.
 Early symptoms include an erythema migrans rash, which may be followed weeks to months later by... read more , and Whipple disease Whipple Disease Whipple disease is a rare systemic illness caused by the bacterium Tropheryma whipplei.
 Main symptoms are arthritis, weight loss, abdominal pain, and diarrhea.
 Diagnosis is by small-bowel... read more

 Some patients with crystal-induced arthritis, especially calcium pyrophosphate arthritis Calcium Pyrophosphate Arthritis Calcium pyrophosphate arthritis (CPP arthritis) involves intra-articular and/or extra-articular deposition of calcium pyrophosphate dihydrate (CPPD) crystals.
 Manifestations are protean and... read more , may meet criteria for rheumatoid arthritis; however, synovial fluid examination should clarify the diagnosis.
 The presence of crystals makes rheumatoid arthritis unlikely, although calcium pyrophosphate crystal disease and rheumatoid arthritis may coexist in the same patient.
 Joint involvement and subcutaneous nodules can result from SLE, gout, cholesterol, and amyloidosis Amyloidosis Amyloidosis is any of a group of disparate conditions characterized by extracellular deposition of insoluble fibrils composed of misaggregated proteins.
 These proteins may accumulate locally... read more as well as rheumatoid arthritis; aspiration or biopsy of the nodules may occasionally be needed.